georg-strunck/PEAR_MAV/README.md

-# ROPE_Real-time_Onboard_Pose_Estimation_for_perching_MAV
+# PEAR_MAV

 by Georg Strunck

-This is the GitHub repository containing all the work for my thesis, including my literature study, about the pose estimation for a perching MAV.
+This is the GitHub repository containing all the work for my thesis, including my literature study, about the pose estimation for a perching MAV.  _Pose_Estimation_And_Real-time_branch_detection_for_outdoor_perching_MAV original repo was the ROPE repo, but transferred tothis new repo._

 ## Table of Contents

 - [ROPE\_Real-time\_Onboard\_Pose\_Estimation\_for\_perching\_MAV](#rope_real-time_onboard_pose_estimation_for_perching_mav)
   - [Table of Contents](#table-of-contents)
   - [S: Setting up the stereo cam](#s-setting-up-the-stereo-cam)